jaytimm/google-ngrams-and-r/README.md

 ------------------------------------------------------------------------

-### Overview of n-gram corpus
+### 1 Overview of n-gram corpus

-Google has a host of corpora -- here we work with the corpus dubbed the "English One Million" corpus.
+Google has a host of corpora -- here we work with the corpus dubbed the **English One Million** corpus.
 The corpus is comprised of texts published from the 16th century to the start of the 21st.

 ``` r
 one_mil <- read.csv('http://storage.googleapis.com/books/ngrams/books/googlebooks-eng-1M-totalcounts-20090715.txt',